Disney’s California Adventure

 Attractions

 Golden Zephyr – Takes you for a spin over Paradise Bay.
-The metallic spaceship looking ride vehicles were inspired by classic sci-fi stories such as Buck Rogers and Flash Gordon.
+The metallic spaceship-looking ride vehicles were inspired by classic sci-fi stories such as Buck Rogers and Flash Gordon.

 Jumpin’ Jellyfish (H40) – Head “under the sea” and float like a jellyfish on this kid-friendly parachute ride.
 You’ll soar 40 feet in the air and float back down through the colorful kelp garden.